 - The Magazine – Samples of each issue of Locus Magazine, including the Table of Contents, excerpts from the interviews, and listings of Locus Bestsellers and of New & Notable Books.

-- SF/F on the Web (Blinks) – An ongoing selection of notable reviews, articles, and websites covering genre books and publishing.
+- Around the Web (Blinks) – An ongoing selection of notable reviews, articles, and websites covering genre books and publishing.

 You can view the archived older versions of Locus Online here, going back to 1997.